Skip to content

 Can an Unhealthy Soul Tie Become Healthy?

 Unhealthy soul bonds can definitely heal, but they require significant effort from both people.
 Individuals must be willing to reexamine boundaries, acknowledge their wrongdoings, and take proactive steps toward change.
-Talk isn’t enough–action needs to follow.
-Remember that change may take time, and there’s no guarantee the relationship will recover.
+For healing to occur, both individuals must be willing to set boundaries and make significant changes.
+Action is key, and change can take time.

 When to Seek Professional Support

-If you’re struggling with an unhealthy soul tie, therapy can help.
-Therapy offers a safe place to unpack your emotions and needs while exploring boundaries.
-Look for a therapist with experience in treating relationship issues.
-You can start your search using an online therapist directory or an online therapy platform.
+If you’re struggling to break a soul tie, therapy can provide a safe space to explore your emotions and establish healthy boundaries.
+Search for a therapist specializing in relationships through an online therapist directory or use an online therapy platform.

 In My Experience